-ListeningSpeakingReading/viewingWritingStudent progress can be monitored during the school year using the EAL/D learning progression.
-It is important to note that: Student progress can be monitored during the school year using the EAL/D learning progression.
-It is important to note that ordern progress can be monitored during the school year daing the LAL/D learning progression.
-It is important to note that. placement on this continuum should be based on a body of evidence and not just one work sample ability in one mode is not an indication of ability across all modes.
-Learners at the beginning of this phase exhibit accepted listening behaviours and interpret meaning in familiar situations.
-In this phase, they develop their listening skills to be able to infer the meaning of some unfamiliar subject-specificLearners at the beginning of this phase generally participate appropriately in classroom routines (eg group work) and are producing original utterances rather than relying on formulaic and learned language.
-In thisLearners at the beginning of this phase read simple texts understand the gist of most class texts independently.
-In this phase, they show some understanding beyond the literal level of theseLearners at the beginning of this phase write for a range of classroom purposes with varying grammatical accuracy, althoug they show some understanding beyond the literal level of theseLearners at the beginning of this phase write for a range of classroom purposes with varying grammatical accuracy, althoug they show some understanding begin to produce a range of texts
+DEVELOPING ENGLISH (Years F - 2) Listening Speaking Reading/viewing Writing Student progress can be monitored during the school year using the EAL/D learning progression on.
+It is important to note that: placement on this continuum should be bability in one mode is not an indication of ased on a body of evidence and not just one wor ability across all modes. rk sample Learners at the beginning of this phase exhibit accepted listening behaviours and interpret meaning in familiar situations.
+In this phase, they develop their listening skills to be able to infer the meaning of some unfamiliar subject-specific situations if given contextual support.
+Learners at the beginning of this phase generally participate appropriately in classroom routines (eg group work) and are producing original utterances rather than relying on formulaic and learned language.
+In this phase, they become more confident as initiators of conversations and, with support, can achieve in most oral activities required by the teacher.
+Learners at the beginning of this phase read simple texts independently and begin to understand the gist of most class texts independently.
+In this phase, they show some understanding beyond the literal level of these main ideas, issues or plot developments in a range of accessible, authentic visual, written and electronic texts from across the curriculum, although they Learners at the beginning of this phase write for a range of classroom purposes with varying grammatical accuracy, although they still exhibit first language influence.
+In this phase, they begin to produce a range of text types from across the curriculum, showing an awareness of coherence, purpose and audience.